 You must first be assigned one of three base permissions to access or manage the User Access page.
 Each district's setup will differ, but you can potentially have view-only options, the ability to invite/revoke access, or the ability to edit page details.

-Once these permissions are determined, locate the "Manage User Access" option within the side navigation of your Frontline application and review this page in accordance with the permissions provided.
+Once these permissions are determined, locate the "Manage User Access" option within the side navigation of your Frontline application and review this page by the permissions provided.

 Account and Application Filters